Greedy Polyominoes and first-passage times on random Voronoi tilings: Appendix

 \subsection{Proof of Lemma \ref{lemclusterbox}}

 It suffices to prove Lemma \ref{lemclusterbox} for $i=1$, so we shall omit $i$ as a subscript or superscript.
-Remark first that, as already noted at the beginning of section \ref{comp}, $p_r:=\sup_i\sup_z\PP(X_\z^{r,i}=1)$ tends to $0$ as $r$ tends to infinity.
-Let us choose $r_0$ in such a way that where $p_c(\GG_d)$ is the critical probability for site percolation on $\GG_d$.
-When $r\leq r_0$, we are in the so-called ``subcritical'' phase for percolation of clusters of $(\N,6)$-bad boxes.
-From now on, we fix $r$ to satisfy $r>r_0$ and we shall omit $r$ as a subscript or superscript, to shorten the notations.
+Remark first that, as already noted at the beginning of section \ref{comp}, $p_{r}:=\sup_i\sup_z\PP(X_\z^{r,i}=1)$ tends to $0$ as $r$ tends to infinity.
+Let us choose $r_0$ in such a way that for any $r\geq r_0$,

+where $p_c(\GG_d)$ is the critical probability for site percolation on $\GG_d$.
+When $r\geq r_0$, we are in the so-called ``subcritical'' phase for percolation of clusters of $(\N,6)$-bad boxes.
+From now on, we fix $r$ to satisfy $r\geq r_0$ and we shall omit $r$ as a subscript or superscript, to shorten the notations.
 It is well known that in this ``subcritical'' phase, the size of the (bad)-cluster containing a given vertex decays exponentially (see \cite{Grimmett}, Theorem (6.75)).
 For instance, there is a positive constant $c$, which depends only on $r$, such that,

 Remark that there is probably an exponential number of animals of size less than $m$, and therefore, if $\sum_{\C\in\Cl(\A)}g(|\Adh(\C)|)$ had an exponential moment, where $g(x)=xf(x)$, it would be easy to bound the first summand in the right-hand term of the inequality above.
 When $f(x)$ is larger than $x$, $\sum_{\C\in\Cl(\A)}g(|\Adh(\C)|)$ surely does not have exponential moments.
 Therefore, we have to refine the standard argument.
 This refinement is a chaining technique essentially due to \cite{Coxetal93} and we rely heavily on that paper.